SLAment/FixingHetDE/README.md

 - NWDgenes: contains the pipeline `NWD40explorer.smk`, which extends the pipeline above to all NWD genes with HIC WD40 repeats.
 Here we produced the LOGO and PCA analysis.

-Both are [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipelines that more or less depend on [conda](https://docs.conda.io/en/latest/) environments for plotting.
+They are all [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipelines that more or less depend on [conda](https://docs.conda.io/en/latest/) environments for plotting.

 ----